muntahaaa/SNBoseHack/README.md

-# SNBoseHack - Interactive Educational Platform
+# শিখন৩৬০ - Interactive Educational Platform

 A modern, interactive educational platform featuring Physics, Mathematics, and Chemistry simulations with AI chatbot assistance, designed to make learning engaging and accessible.